How helpful was this page?

 Not sure if you're in the mood for mystery or science fiction?
 That's okay – you can select up to 10 genres at a time.
 Tap a genre to select it, or tap it again to remove it.
 If your library has a lot of genres to scroll through, type into the filter to narrow the options.
 When you're ready, tap Go to view your shelves.
 If there aren't any results, click Try Again to go back to the menu and choose new genres.

-The drawer will remember your most recent genre selections so you can come back to make adjustments.
-But if you switch from Genre to Newest or Highest Rated, your selections will be cleared.
+For Genre, the drawer will remember your most recent selections so you can come back to make adjustments.
+But if you switch from Genre to Newest, Highest Rated, or Study Program, your selections will be cleared.

 Cover art sits on top of a bookshelf, just like it is in the library, sorted by title call number in ascending order.
 E-resources, like items from Mackin or Capstone, will have a banner on top of the cover art and a link to the resource in Details view.
 Browse will generate a generic cover for items that don't have cover art.

 View up to 50 titles for Newest or Highest Rated and 500 titles for Genre.
 The number of results for your query is listed in the top right corner of Browse.
 If there are more than 50, click the number to pop open the slider.
 Scroll, swipe side-to-side, or use your keyboard arrow keys to move through your shelves.

 When you find something interesting, tap the cover art to open the item details.
 See its average rating and number of reviews, read the item description, locate it on a library map, or log in to place it on hold or add it to a list.
 Swipe or tap the arrows on the left or right to continue browsing in details view.
 Tap outside the details view or hit ESC on your keyboard to go back to Shelf view.

 No results found?
 That can happen for a few reasons: